How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 If interference is caused by a nearby radio transmitter, the solution is to fit a suitable TVI filter to the "Aerial In" of the Sky Digibox (assuming your TV aerial isn't fitted with a signal booster).
 If your TV aerial has a signal booster, then the filter must be fitted at the aerial input of the signal booster.
 The signal booster may be in the loft or on the roof for masthead amplifier types.

-Electrical interference appears as bright bursts of white lines or dots on an analogue TV picture and usually lasts less than one minute.
-It can cause temporary Freeview picture break up.
+Bursts of electrical interference appear as bright bursts of white lines or dots on an analogue TV picture and usually lasts less than one minute.
+This can cause momentary Freeview picture break up on one or more terrestrial digital TV channels.

 It is also possible that a neighbour's property is the source of the electrical interference.
 Commercial garage premises and MOT Centres can have arc welders for example, which can create high levels of electrical interference.
-Ofcom can help diagnose this kind of interference too.
+The BBC Investigation Service can help diagnose this kind of interference too.

 Impulse interference from car ignition systems should have been largely eradicated as all modern automobiles, mopeds and motorcycles incorporate resistive ignition leads which provide suppression.
 However, there are always exceptions and poorly maintained old vehicles can still cause significant impulse type interference which can cause problems with Freeview reception - freezing the picture and bright white dots on analogue pictures.
 The problem can also affect FM and DAB reception.